 Cases of force majeure may include war, a country's internal unrest, mischief, sabotage, explosion, fire, unforeseen equipment fault, storm or other exceptional weather conditions, general interruption in traffic, strike or stoppage of a key employee group, lock-out ordered by an employer organisation, measures by authorities, or other reason with equally significant and unusual consequences.
-If one of the factors listed above applies to one of the Balancing Service Provider's Reserve Units, but the Balancing Service Provider could compensate for the volume missing from the Balance Capacity Bid using its other units in the same Transmission Area, the situation shall not be considered force majeure.
+If one of the factors listed above applies to one of the Balancing Service Provider's Reserve Units, but the Balancing Service Provider could compensate for the volume missing from the mFRR energy Bids using its other units the situation shall not be considered force majeure.
+The other units must be within the same Transmission Area, if Fingrid has announced the Transmission Area is binding at the time of the capacity procurement.